-- Do not operate the machine in buildings or work areas that do not have sufficient airflow. - Shut-down the burner and the engine before refilling the fuel tank. - Make sure mixer stops before adding solid material to the sealant tank.
-Lift the lid, place the material on the lid and close the lid.
-The mixer should restart automatically. - Always keep a correctly maintained fire extinguisher near the machine and know how to use it. - DO NOT heat transfer oil to a temperature of more than 525°F (273.9°C). - DO NOT put too much heat transfer oil in the reservoir.
+- Do not operate the machine in buildings or work areas that do not have sufficient airflow. - Shut-down the burner and the engine before refilling the fuel tank. - Make sure the mixer stops before adding solid material to the sealant tank.
+Lift the lid, place the material on the lid, and close the lid.
+The mixer should restart automatically. - Always keep a correctly maintained fire extinguisher near the machine and know how to use it. - DO NOT heat transfer oil to a temperature of more than 525°F. - DO NOT put too much heat transfer oil in the reservoir.
 The expansion of oil while it heats up can cause overflow.
-With the machine on level ground, check the oil each day before starting the burner.
-Add oil to the top mark on the dipstick if required (at 70°F (21.1°C)).
+Check the oil each day before starting the burner.
+With the machine on a level surface, check the heat transfer oil level using the mark on the dipstick closest to the current oil temperature (0°F, 70°F, or 150°F) See Fig. 5-2 Heat Transfer Oil Dip Stick.
+Add oil if required.
 Use only recommended heat transfer oil.
 Change the oil after 500 hours of machine operation, or one year, whichever comes first. - Follow the operating instructions for starting and shutting down the burner.
 Instructions are mounted on the control box on the machine. - Calibrate the temperature control operation after each 50 hours of machine operation.
-Refer to section 6.9 Temperature Control Calibration. - Replace any hoses which show signs of wear, fraying or splitting. - Make sure all fittings and joints are tight and do not leak each time the machine is used. - Do not leave the machine unattended while the burner is lit. - Tighten all bolts and screws every 100 hours of machine operation.
+Refer to section 6.10 Temperature Control Calibration. - Replace any hoses that show signs of wear, fraying, or splitting. - Make sure all fittings and joints are tight and do not leak each time the machine is used. - Do not leave the machine unattended while the burner is lit. - Tighten all bolts and screws every 100 hours of machine operation.